tomhero/flask-flip-card-games-api/README.md

 ## Quick Start

 > ### Allow firewall on your host server with port __9000__ first
-> ### Before Start please don't forget add your host server ip address to mongo altas cluster whitelist!!!
+> ### Before Start please don't forget to add your host server ip address to mongo altas cluster whitelist!!!
+> ### Generate API_KEY for flask server at https://www.uuidgenerator.net/

 ### Development 👨‍💻